Get the latest Gartner® insights on API Protection

 Better discovery – with smart aggregation of APIs vs. a long list of duplicated endpoints

-– with insights spanning months of API usage patterns to spot and stop more attacks
+– with insights spanning months of API usage patterns to spot and stop more attack attempts

 Salt – Securing your innovation